-Lovina is one of those places that makes it to the cusp of many Bali itineraries, but often fails to make the cut.
-To some, it’s a little to far out of the way, stretched out upon the volcanic northern shores of the island; to others, Lovina’s simply not interesting enough.
+Lovina is one of those places that makes it to the cusp of many Bali itineraries but often fails to make the cut.
+To some, it’s a little too far out of the way, stretched out upon the volcanic northern shores of the island; to others, Lovina is simply not interesting enough.

 There isn’t a whole lot to do in Lovina itself.
 The small beachfront town (technically a collection of villages with Kalibukbuk as the main centre) keeps growing, but as of yet hardly has the same tourist infrastructure as destinations elsewhere on the island like Kuta, Seminyak or Ubud.

-Besides the chance to relax in a friendly town, staying in Lovina gets you close to some of the coolest attractions in North Bali.
-Here are a few things to do in Lovina for your itinerary:
+Besides the chance to relax in a friendly town, staying here gets you close to some of the coolest attractions in North Bali.
+Here are a few things to do in Lovina:

 Brahmavihara Arama Monastery

-Set among a hectare of beautiful hilly landscapes near Lovina, Brahmavihara Arama is the largest Buddhist monastery in Bali.
+Set among a hectare of beautiful hilly landscapes south of Kalibukbuk, Brahmavihara Arama is the largest Buddhist monastery in Bali.
 While it may not share the ancient history of other Balinese temples (it was opened in 1970) Brahmavihara Arama is one of the more interesting sites in the region.

 If you couldn’t visit Yogyakarta on Java, you’re in luck!
 The Brahmavihara Arama’s claim to fame is a mini replica of Borobudur, the world’s largest Buddhist complex.